-The survival cell and these impact absorbing structures on one side of the car must pass an impact test, details of the test procedure may be found in Article 16.4.

-15.5.3 An impact absorbing structure must be fitted behind the gearbox symmetrically about the car centre plane with its rearmost point between 680mm and 830mm behind the rear wheel centre line.
+- 15.5.1 The frontal impact absorbing structure must pass an impact test against a solid vertical barrier placed parallel to C-C. Details of the test procedure may be found in Article 16.2. - 15.5.2 An impact absorbing structure must be fitted behind the gearbox symmetrically about the car centre plane with its rearmost point between 680mm and 830mm behind the rear wheel centre line.